-NOTE 5 - RISK MANAGEMENT
+NOTE 7 - RISK MANAGEMENT

-Property and Liability - The School is exposed to various risks of loss related to torts; theft or damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-As part of its management agreement with EEG, LLC, EEG, LLC has contracted with an insurance company for property and general liability insurance pursuant to the Management Agreement (see Note 6).
-There have been no settlements claims exceeding coverage in the past three years, nor has there been a reduction in insurance coverage from the prior year.
+Property and Liability

+The School is exposed to various risks of loss related to torts; theft or damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
+As part of its management agreement with, ACCEL Schools Ohio, LLC, ACCEL Schools Ohio, LLC has contracted with an insurance company for property and general liability insurance pursuant to the management agreement (see note 8).
+There was no significant reduction in coverage from the prior year, and claims have not exceeded insurance coverage over the past three years.

-Director and Officer - Coverage has been purchased by the School with a \$2,000,000 aggregate limit and a \$5,000 deductible.
+Director and Officer

+Coverage has been purchased by the School with a \$1,000,000 aggregate limit and a \$0 or a \$10,000 deductible, depending on the claim.

-NOTE 6 - AGREEMENT WITH EDUCATIONAL EMPOWERMENT GROUP, LLC
+NOTE 8 - AGREEMENT WITH ACCEL SCHOOLS OHIO, LLC

-Effective July 1, 2016, the School entered into a management agreement (Agreement) with Educational Empowerment Group, LLC (EEG, LLC), which is an educational consulting and management company.
-The term of the Agreement with EEG, LLC is for 3 years and will renew for three additional, successive three (3) year terms unless one party notifies the other party no later than six months prior to the term expiration date of its intention to not renew the Agreement.
-Substantially all functions of the School have been contracted to EEG, LLC.
-EEG, LLC is responsible and accountable to the School's Board of Directors for the administration and operation of the School.
-The School is required to pay EEG, LLC a monthly continuing fee of 16 percent of the School's "Qualified gross revenues", defined in the Agreement as, the revenue per student received by the School from the State pursuant to the Ohio Revised Code, excluding transportation and facility funding.
-The continuing fee is paid to EEG, LLC based on the qualified gross revenues.
+Effective July 1, 2018, the School entered into a management agreement (Agreement) with ACCEL Schools Ohio, LLC, which is an educational consulting and Management Company.
+The term of the Agreement with ACCEL Schools Ohio LLC is for two years, from July 1, 2018 through June 30, 2020.
+The Agreement was renewed for an additional term from July 1, 2020 through June 30, 2023, unless terminated before the expiration date.
+The Agreement will automatically renew for a term consistent with the length of a renewal or new sponsor agreement unless one party notifies the other party not less than twelve months prior to the expiration of the then-current term of its intention not to renew this Agreement.
+Substantially all functions of the School have been contracted to ACCEL Schools Ohio, LLC.
+ACCEL Schools Ohio, LLC is responsible and accountable to the School's Board of Directors for the administration and operation of the School.
+The School is required to pay ACCEL Schools Ohio, LLC a monthly continuing fee of 94.8% of the Qualified Gross Revenues for up to the first 309 students and 96% of the Qualified Gross Revenues for the 310th student and any additional students during fiscal year 2020; and 96% of the Qualified Gross Revenues in subsequent years.
+"Qualified Gross Revenues", are defined in the Agreement as revenue per student per month received by the School from the State pursuant to the Ohio Revised Coded, excluding charitable contributions and other miscellaneous revenue, and ACCEL Schools Ohio, LLC shall receive 100 percent of any and all grants or funding of any kind generated by ACCEL Schools Ohio, LLC, and its affiliates beyond the regular per pupil state funding received by the School, subject to any terms and conditions attached to the grants, if any.
+The continuing fee is paid to ACCEL Schools Ohio, LLC based on the qualified gross revenues.

-The School had purchased services for the year ended June 30, 2020, to EEG, LLC, of \$1,309,195 and a payable of \$104,793 made up of Purchased services: accrued wages and benefits to EEG, LLC.
-EEG, LLC will be responsible for procuring the educational program at the School, which include but are not limited to, salaries and benefits of all personnel, curriculum materials, textbooks, library books, computers and other equipment, software, supplies, building payments, maintenance, capital, and insurance which are then invoiced to the school or reimbursed to EEG, LLC.
+The School had purchased service expenses for the year ended June 30, 2020, to ACCEL Schools Ohio, LLC, of \$2,797,228 of which \$15,656 was a payable to ACCEL Schools Ohio, LLC at June 30, 2020.
+ACCEL Schools Ohio, LLC will be responsible for all costs incurred in providing the educational program at the School, which include but are not limited to, salaries and benefits of all personnel, curriculum materials, textbooks, library books, computers and other equipment, software, supplies, building payments, maintenance, capital, and insurance.